Puotek/ts3connect/README.md

 ## Arma 3 Setup

 Arma 3 does not allow custom URI extensions such as `ts3connect://` so you will have to use redirect links mentioned above.
-Arma 3 also restricts which external URLs can be opened, so you will need to whitelist `https://puotek.github.io/*` inside a `CfgCommands` class in a `config.cpp` or `description.ext` like this:
+Arma 3 also restricts which external URLs can be opened, so you will need to whitelist `https://puotek.github.io/*` inside a [CfgCommands][biki:cfgcommands] class in a `config.cpp` or `description.ext` like this:

 ```cpp
 class CfgCommands {